Azeret/galIMF/README.md

 ## Versioning

-This is GalIMF version 1.0.0.
+This is GalIMF version 1.0.4.
+No major change has been implied since version 1.0.0 and the scientific results are consistent.

 We use [SemVer](http://semver.org/) for versioning.
+Only major version updates (first and second digits) will be saved separately.

 For the versions available, see the [GalIMF homepage](https://sites.google.com/view/galimf/home).